World War Zimmerman

 "World War Zimmerman" is the third episode in the seventeenth season of the American animated television series South Park.
 The 240th episode of the series overall, it premiered on Comedy Central in the United States on October 9, 2013.
-The episode parodies the 2013 film World War Z and the Killing of Trayvon Martin by George Zimmerman.
+The episode parodies the 2013 film World War Z and the killing of Trayvon Martin by George Zimmerman.

 Plot

 Eric Cartman draws attention by acting unusually nice to Token Black, and having nightmares while asleep in class.
 When his counselor, Mr. Mackey, questions him, Cartman says he thinks Token is a "ticking time bomb".
 It is revealed that his nightmares feature himself as Brad Pitt's character in the feature film World War Z, with the role of the zombies in that film being played by African Americans, including Token, who are rioting after the verdict of the Zimmerman trial.
 With Mackey's encouragement, Cartman reads a poem to Token, and later performs a musical adaptation of it at a student assembly, disavowing any involvement with the Zimmerman case.
 When Token takes offense at the notion that he should feel bad because of Cartman's feelings, Cartman, feeling the "outbreak has started", goes to his house for his survival kit, picks up a random woman, and commandeers a passenger plane at an airport, warning the passengers they can only stop the end of the world by finding a place where the "contagion" cannot reach them.

 On the airplane, Cartman discovers a black passenger in the bathroom, and barricades him in.
 When the passenger tries to break out, the other passengers begin to panic, causing the plane to crash in the Rocky Mountains.
 Cartman and the woman survive and go to Jimbo's gun store to purchase a rifle to kill Token, but Jimbo informs him he can not shoot anybody unless he is threatened in his own home.
 After considering this, Cartman and the woman head for Florida to shoot George Zimmerman, as a way to stop the outbreak.
 She is run over and killed.
 Cartman goes to Zimmermans' house wearing black paint on his face.
 Zimmerman shoots Cartman, to the praise of the officials for apparently saving them, before one of the agents discovers that Cartman is white.
 Zimmerman is tried, found guilty, and executed via electrocution for attempted murder.

 Cartman survives the shooting, and back in South Park, he apologizes to Token, who is upset.
 Cartman then tricks Token into moving close enough to shoot him in accordance with the stand-your-ground law.
 At school, Cartman is sent to Mackey's office along with a bandaged Token.
 When Mackey demands that the two apologize to each other in order to resolve their "feud", Token angrily denounces the stand-your-ground law for not also applying to black people.
-Once more, Cartman panics, flees, and causes yet another plane to crash.
+Once more, Cartman panics and flees, causing yet another plane to crash.